rks101/eglinux/README.md

 Relevant file: /etc/crontab is a system-wide configuration file to schedule hourly, day of the month, monthly, and weekly jobs to be run by a user and scripts to invoke.

 To make an entry, you should know the columns in the crontab file.
+The first five columns define job frequency, followed by user-name and command-to-be-executed

 ```
 $ cat /etc/crontab